 - Experiment.
 Start the conversation with your team about the parts of your processes that just aren’t working, and then test new approaches.

-People are the real key to success, so start the conversation with your teams today, and don't be afraid to fail.
+Humans are the real key to success, so start the conversation with your teams today, and don't be afraid to fail.
 You may stumble more often than you succeed at first, but the impact you'll have on the way your team works will be significant.

-Of course, our Customer Success Managers are always here to help determine the next best steps to help your organisation achieve a higher state of connected reporting—and ultimately, to reach your goals.
+Of course, our Customer Success Managers are always here to help determine the next best steps to help your organization achieve a higher state of connected reporting—and ultimately, to reach your goals.
 Just drop us a line.